The Garden Commons, a community garden space.

 Garden Ambassadors

-Our flagship Garden Ambassadors program hosts 5–10 students each semester, teaching garden maintenance, fostering community connections and introducing participants to home-grown vegetables.
+Our flagship Garden Ambassadors program hosts five to 10 students each semester, offering an eight to ten week program teaching organic gardening practices, fostering community connections and introducing participants to locally grown vegetables.
 The program attracts students from diverse majors, including Natural Resource Ecology, Robotics and Biomedical Engineering.
 While not all pursue careers in food systems, all gain valuable insight into sustainable food production.

 Garden Commons also serves as a living classroom.
-Sustainable Horticulture students practice grape pruning, soil science and grafting, while Entomology classes collect insect specimens.
-English students find inspiration for essays on green spaces, cultural ties to food and sustainability.
+Sustainable Horticulture students practice grape vine pruning, soil science and grafting, while Entomology classes identify and collect insect specimens.
+English and Philosophy students find inspiration for essays on the benefits of green spaces, cultural ties to people and place and virtues building positive habits.

 The Garden Commons is available for classes, events, volunteer opportunities and workshops.
 Contact Melissa Kruse-Peeples for information on events and volunteer requests.
 Reserve the Garden Commons pavilion and outdoor event space for classes and meetings.